lCarvas/notes/docs/applied-cybersecurity/project-2024-2025/mini-case-1.md

-# MC: 1 Sniffing using Wireshark
+# MC1:  Sniffing using Wireshark

 Attackers will simulate network attack; Detect the attack using Wireshark; the Defender will secure the detected vulnerabilities.